balkrishnarawool/vectordb-examples/pgvector-text-search/README.md

 `docker exec -it ollama ollama run llama2`

-2. Clone this repo and go to pgvector-with-starter directory.
+2. Clone this repo and go to pgvector-text-search directory.
 3. Run pgvector with Docker using docker compose.

-From pgvector-with-starter directory, run
+From pgvector-text-search directory, run

 `docker compose up`